mmonteleone/michaelmonteleone.net/_posts/2010-07-09-proxying-asp.net-ajax-events-with-jquery.markdown

 };
 {% endhighlight %}

 This will work as-is.
 But special events can also have code run upon the last unbind of an event from a selection with `teardown`, or (new in 1.4) upon *each* bind and unbind of an event from a selection with `add` and `remove`.
-And the [PageRequestManager](http://msdn.microsoft.com/en-us/library/bb311028.aspx) gives us [more possibly-useful events](http://msdn.microsoft.com/en-us/library/bb384136.aspx) we might want to proxy as well.
+And the [PageRequestManager](http://msdn.microsoft.com/en-us/library/bb311028.aspx) gives us [more possibly-useful events](http://msdn.microsoft.com/en-us/library/bb384136.aspx) (initializeRequest, beginRequest, endRequest, pageLoading, pageLoaded) we might want to proxy as well.
 So, with a little bit of fancy meta-programming, we can support all of them, along with proper unbinding.

 {% highlight javascript %}
 (function ($) {